perticascatalin/Research/README.md

 ### Models

-*Results so far*

-1. Comparison between decision tree and multilayer perceptron.
+1. **Comparison** between decision tree and multilayer perceptron.
 Multiple variants of decision trees: decision, forest and extreme.

-2. Data + Comparisons.
+2. **Input data**: initial numbers and their elementwise comparison vector.

-We show how this poses scalability problems for various machine learning models (neural networks and decision trees).
+We show how this poses scalability problems for the chosen machine learning models (neural networks and decision trees).
 For instance:

 |Size|   6|   8|   9|  10|  11|  12|  16|  20|  24|
 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|